It’s a tough thing for us to learn, Jesus,

 and by working, in our small worlds,

-to make visible your kingdom where all are welcomed.
+to make visible your reign where all are welcomed.